 About This Journal

-The Berkeley La Raza Law Journal (“Journal") produces knowledge designed to capture the imagination of legislators, stir the consciences of judges, and provide a dynamic tool for practitioners concerned with the impact of their work on behalf of the Latina/o community.
+The Berkeley La Raza Law Journal (“Journal") produces knowledge designed to capture the imagination of legislators, stir the consciences of judges, and provide a dynamic tool for practitioners concerned with the impact of their work on behalf of the Latinx community.

-Each spring, we traditionally host a symposium to bring together law and other students, with professors, lawyers, activists and other community members to learn about and discuss current issues affecting the Latina/o community.
+Each spring, we traditionally host a symposium to bring together law and other students, with professors, lawyers, activists and other community members to learn about and discuss current issues affecting the Latinx community.
 Additionally, we irregularly hold colloquia and installments of our speaker series.
 Learn more about /symposium.php">how we organize live events to produce critical knowledge.

-These events and others are part of our evolving project to transform conventional legal education at Boalt Hall in order to help Latina/o law students and our allies become better advocates for social justice, self-determination, and liberation in the United States and abroad. ¡Por la raza habla el espíritu!
+These events and others are part of our evolving project to transform conventional legal education at Boalt Hall in order to help Latinx law students and our allies become better advocates for social justice, self-determination, and liberation in the United States and abroad. ¡Por la raza habla el espíritu!

-Cite as: La Raza L.J.
+Please cite as: La Raza L.J.